noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 # Secrets Scanning with Infisical

-Now that we have a repository with hardcoded secrets, let's learn how to detect and prevent these security vulnerabilities using Infisical's powerful scanning capabilities.
-This section will walk you through setting up automated secret detection in your development workflow.
+Now that we have a repository with hardcoded secrets, we need a way to detect and prevent these security vulnerabilities.
+The reality is that developers work fast, and mistakes happen, especially under deadline pressure.
+A secret might be added for "quick testing," pushed to the repository, and forgotten about until it's too late.

+**The DevOps connection**: As teams scale and deployment cycles accelerate, manual code reviews become impractical.
+We need automated tools that catch vulnerabilities before they reach production.
+Secret scanning can help to detecct exposed credentials in your codebase and git history, alerting you to risks before attackers can exploit them.

+In this section, we'll learn how to use Infisical's scanning capabilities to set up automated secret detection in your development workflow.

 ### Install Infisical CLI